a11yphant/a11yphant/Readme.md

 The best way to create your pull request is:

-1. Please contact us first, as we are might already working on your idea in the background
+1. Please contact us first via a GitHub issue to avoid collisions of your ideas with our plans and vision.

 2. Fork the project & clone your fork.
 ```bash